 In a word, yes!
 If you move to Italy, the best thing to do is to at least learn the basics, ideally, you’ll be fluent in a couple of years.
 For that to happen you need lots of opportunities to practice, you need to leave the house and give it a go.
-It’s not easy, locals normally speak good English, and as soon as they hear a hint of an accent, they start to answer in English, our lazy brain loves the sound of a familiar language, and we start responding in English too, and before you know it, bam, your good intentions have amounted to nothing.
+It’s not easy, locals normally speak good English, and as soon as they hear a hint of an accent, they start to answer in English, our lazy brain loves the sound of a familiar language, and we start responding in English too, and before you know it, your good intentions have amounted to nothing.

 I see so many expats, who never, ever learn the Italian language, they live here for 10, 20 years sometimes, and nothing will make them learn Italian, they stay in the margins of the community forever and miss out on so much.
 I remember when I first arrived in France and started learning French, the most magical thing for me was learning all about the French writers, and reading them in French.
 Some of my favourite writers are now French and the pleasure I get from speaking the language is second to none.
-When I arrived in Italy, learning the Italian language was an absolute priority, I realised that since I had French and Portuguese in my head, the journey to learn Italian relatively easy, of course it’s never easy to learn a brand new language, and I still make mistakes (which amuse my boyfriend a lot) but it’s the fun of learning.
+When I arrived in Italy, learning the Italian language was an absolute priority, I realised that since I had French and Portuguese in my head, the journey to learn Italian would be relatively easy, of course it’s never easy to learn a brand new language, and I still make mistakes but it’s the fun of learning.
 When we decide to learn something new, it puts us in an unusual position as a know-it-all adult, suddenly we’re admitting that, no, we don’t know something, it’s humbling.
 Going through the motions of being a pupil, making the effort and the new brain connections, it’s food for the soul!

 But can you get by without speaking Italian?
 Yes, of course.
 Especially in touristy city like Florence.
-Most places you go to have at least one person who speaks English, a lot of Italians speak French, they also talk a lot with their hands, so they make themselves understood easily…but the joy of realising you speak a whole new language, because it happens all of a sudden one day, a after a long struggle, you look back at conversation and say ‘wait a second, that was all in Italian and I understood everything’ now that is a moment to behold.
+Most places you go to have at least one person who speaks English, a lot of Italians speak French, they also talk a lot with their hands, so they make themselves understood easily…but the joy of realising you speak a whole new language, because it happens all of a sudden one day, a after a long struggle, you look back at a conversation and say ‘wait a second, that was all in Italian and I understood everything’ now that is a moment to behold.